SergeyTsalkov/brooce/README.md

   * **noredislog** (bool, default false) - Don't log job stdout/stderr to redis.
   * **noredislogonsuccess** (bool, default false) - Log the job stdout/stderr output, but delete it if the job exits successfully.
   * **noredislogonfail** (bool, default false) - Log the job stdout/stderr output, but delete it if the job exits with a non-zero exit code.
-  * **redislogexpireafter** (bool, default false) - How many seconds to retain job stdout/stderr output in redis for.
+  * **redislogexpireafter** (int, default 604800) - How many seconds to retain job stdout/stderr output in redis for.
 Defaults to 1 week if omitted.
   * **drop** (bool, default false) - Don't send the job to the done or failed list after it finishes.
 Jobs that finish running will just vanish.
   * **droponsuccess** (bool, default false) - If the job exits successfully, don't send it to the done list.
 Instead, it will just vanish.
   * **droponfail** (bool, default false) - If the job exits with a non-zero exit code, don't send it to the failed list.
 Instead, it will just vanish.